-Operator name, address and telephone number.
+- Operator name, address and telephone number.
 Note that unless otherwise specified in an application, the permit and correspondence will only be mailed to the operator’s P-5 address.

-Identify the county, field(s), lease name(s), lease number(s), and well number(s) producing the water to be discharged.
-Include any wells that are currently shut in, but may contribute to the discharge sometime in the future.
+- Identify the county, field(s), lease name(s), lease number(s), and well number(s) producing the water to be discharged.
+Include any wells that are currently shut-in but may contribute to the discharge sometime in the future.

-Include a list of the average and estimated maximum water production rates (bbl/day) on a well-by-well basis.
+- Include a list of the average and estimated maximum water production rates (bbl/day) on a well-by-well basis.
 Also indicate whether you believe the maximum produced water rate will increase, and if so, to what rate.
 Any discharge permit issued may contain a discharge rate restriction.

-Include a drawing and description of the treatment the produced water will receive before being discharged.
+- Include a drawing and description of the treatment the produced water will receive before being discharged.
 Indicate the size of tanks and/or pits and show any special piping, baffles, weirs, etc. inside tanks or pits to minimize turbulence, control oil carry over, control water level, etc. Include a copy of any technical data available from the manufacturer on any equipment used to treat the water.

-Pits associated with oil and gas activities are required to be permitted unless they are authorized by Statewide Rule 8(d)(4).
+- Pits associated with oil and gas activities are required to be permitted unless they are authorized by Statewide Rule 8(d)(4).
 If any pits are used to treat or contain the water prior to discharge, please advise of the use and size of each pit.
 Include permit numbers for all permitted pits.

-A representative sample of the produced water you wish to discharge must be analyzed as outlined in the attached document entitled "Produced Water Analysis".
+- A representative sample of the produced water you wish to discharge must be analyzed as outlined in Table 1 – Discharge Permit for Produced Water or Gas Plant Effluent Water.
+Analyses must be performed according to procedures approved by the Environmental Protection Agency.
+The complete laboratory analytical report including chain of custody must be included in the application.
 If you have any reason to believe any analyzed contaminant will increase or decrease in concentration during the time you wish to discharge, you must advise us of which contaminant, whether the concentration of the contaminant will increase or decrease, and the extent, if known, of the expected increase or decrease.

-"I certify that I am authorized to make this application, that this application was prepared by me or under my supervision and direction, and that the data and facts stated herein are true, correct, and complete to the best of my knowledge.
+"I certify that I am authorized to make this application, that this application was prepared by me or under my supervision and direction, and that the data and facts stated herein are true, correct, and complete to the best of my knowledge.”